khaled-samy/A-private-chef-platform/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-### The idea <span id="problem"></span>
+### Problem <span id="problem"></span>
-Many people suffer from the lack of sufficient skill in cooking the meals desired by them and sufficient for a large number of people in a suitable time...
+Many people suffer from the lack of sufficient skill in cooking the meals desired by them and sufficient for a large number of people in a suitable time.

+### Solution <span id="solution"></span>
 In order to solve the problem, this application was made in order to create a platform for appointing a skilled personal chef upon request and providing the appropriate service to the guests any time you want.

 ### Built With <span id="built-with"></span>